playerO1/chessposfinder/readme.md

 ## Research result

-"Pre-print" result on 30.01.2022:
+"Pre-print" result on 30.11.2022:

 1. The wining is not depends of number of moving figure.
 2. Classic figure weight is near true.
+But accuracy of my result is not good.

 # Usefull links